Azure/autorest/Documentation/swagger_handling.md

       "operationId": "Values_Get",
 ............
 ```
-will generate a `Get` method inside `*.*.*.Values` namespace where `*.*.*` is the namespace passed in from the AutoRest Command Line Interface.
-This is a neat way of organizing methods if you have methods of same names in different namespaces from your API server side code.
+will generate a `Get` method inside `Values` class.
+The end user will access the method by calling `client.Values.Get()`.
+This is a neat way of organizing your client if you have multiple operations with the same name but different underlying resources.

 If `-OutputAsSingleFile` parameter is not specified for AutoRest Command Line Interface, generated files will also be organized by namespaces.
 If you have `operationId`s `ns1` and `ns2`, you will have `ns1.cs` and `ns2.cs` generated for C# client library.

 ### Specifying required parameters and properties
-Parameters and properties in Swagger schema use different notations to define if it's required or optional.
+Parameters and properties in Swagger schema use different notations to define if they're required or optional.

 Parameters use a `'required'` Boolean field as the example shown below.
 ```json